-Italy is renowned throughout the world for the high quality of its olive oil, and rightly so.
-Some of the best of this olive oil comes from the Tuscany region, with single estate bottled oil being the most highly prized, and the most expensive.
+Italy is renowned for the high quality of its olive oil, and rightly so.
+Some of the best comes from Tuscany, with single-estate bottled oil being the most highly prized ¬– and the most expensive.

-Olives are picked by hand as this causes the least damage to the fruit; they are then washed to remove any dirt and dust.
-Then within 24 to 48 hours of being harvested the olives, including the skin and stones are crushed into a pulp by stone mill or metal grinder.
-This pulp is then pressed using a traditional wooden press or a modern hydraulic one.
+Olives are picked by hand to minimise damage to the fruit and then washed to remove any dirt and dust.
+Within 24 to 48 hours of being harvested, the olives, including the skin and stones, are crushed into a pulp by a stone mill or metal grinder.
+This pulp is then pressed using a traditional wooden or modern hydraulic press.
 This is the first pressing and strict guidelines must be adhered to during this process.
-In order to label a bottle “first cold pressing” or in the case of an industrial process “cold extraction” EU guidelines state that the olives must be pressed at a temperature below 27degrees.
+In order to label a bottle “first cold pressing”, or in the case of an industrial process “cold extraction”, EU guidelines state that the olives must be pressed at a temperature below 27C.

-Perhaps the most skilled part of the process, is deciding when to harvest the olives, as this determines the flavour and taste.
-Picked too soon or too late the acidity of the fruit will not be right and will affect the quality and flavour of the oil.
-Extra virgin olive oil must have an acidity level of less than 1 percent.
-The Italian Government has introduced protected designation of origin labels for its olive oils DOP.
-In addition to this, olive oil from the Chianti region has a special quality assurance label of denomination of controlled origin DOC.
+Perhaps the most skilled part of the process, is deciding when to harvest the olives, because this determines the flavour and taste.
+Pick too soon or too late and the acidity of the fruit will affect the quality and flavour of the oil detrimentally.
+Extra-virgin olive oil must have an acidity level of less than 1 per cent.
+The Italian government has introduced protected designation of origin labels for its olive oils’ DOP.
+In addition, olive oil from the Chianti region has a special quality-assurance label of denomination of controlled origin DOC.

-It is quite normal for an extra virgin olive oil to have some sediment at the bottom of the bottle; this is because many of the oils have not been filtered after pressing in order to retain maximum flavour.
-Once bottled, the oil should be stored away from direct sunlight and should not be exposed to extremes of temperature, a cool pantry or cellar is ideal.
-Once opened the oil should be used within a year or by the consume by date on the label, although it is so delicious it is unlikely to last that long!
+It is quite normal for an extra-virgin olive oil to have some sediment at the bottom of the bottle; this is because many of the oils are not filtered after pressing to retain maximum flavour.
+Once bottled, the oil should be stored away from direct sunlight and should not be exposed to extremes of temperature – a cool pantry or cellar is ideal.
+Once opened, the oil should be used within a year or by the consume-by date on the label– it’s so delicious it is unlikely to last that long anyway.

-Olive oil, in particular the pure extra virgin olive oil is a powerful antioxidant, containing monounsaturated fats, these are the good fats which can help reduce cholesterol levels, which is not only good for our hearts but also our general well being.
-In addition to all of the health benefits to be found in olive oil, it is also widely used in cosmetics, both in manufactured and natural products.
-It is used mixed with essential oils in moisturisers and has a long tradition of use in high quality soaps.
+Olive oil, in particular the pure extra-virgin olive oil, is a powerful antioxidant, containing monounsaturated fats, beneficial fats that help reduce cholesterol levels, good for our hearts and our general wellbeing.
+Olive oil is also widely used in cosmetics, mixed with essential oils in moisturisers and used in high-quality soaps.

-To Tuscany would be delighted to welcome anyone wishing to take part in the olive harvest or witness the season first hand, particularly at the hamlets of Montebuoni and Montefiorile, where To Tuscany pick the olives growing in and around both of these hamlets, and take them to our neighbours at the vineyard Casanuova di Ama, who in turn take them to be cold pressed in Volterra, after which the oil is then bottled.
+Fancy joining in the olive harvest or witnessing it first hand?
+Ask when booking where this is possible and we’ll be happy to advise.
+The harvest takes place on your doorstep, if you stay in a villa at Montebuoni or Montefiorile.
+We pick the olives growing in and around both of these hamlets, then take them to our neighbours at the vineyard Casanuova di Ama, who have them cold pressed in Volterra, after which the oil is bottled.